-now, i’m not running around thinking there’s anything cosmic behind this, like seeing the virgin mary’s face in a bag of pretzels or some such shit. that would be silly. i just think it’s pretty cool. how often do you see a really distinct, well-formed female face in the dust that’s settled on the body of your guitar? it even looks like she might be a fairly attractive woman, if she happened to exist in human form.
+Now, I’m not running around thinking there’s anything cosmic behind this, like seeing the Virgin Mary’s face in a bag of pretzels or some such thing.
+That would be silly.
+I just think it’s pretty cool.
+How often do you see a really distinct, well-formed face in the dust that’s settled on the body of your guitar?

-i’m all for breaking with tradition and continuing to have my hairy mug show up on my album covers, but i’m kind of digging what happens to that guitar when it turns blue, even if the dust face gets buried a bit in the process. any feedback/opinions on what you think might make a better album cover are welcome.
+I’m all for breaking with tradition and continuing to have my hairy mug show up on my album covers, but I’m kind of digging what happens to that guitar when it turns blue, even if the dusty face gets buried a bit in the process.
+Any feedback/opinions on what you think might make a better album cover are welcome.